 For university studies, the titles used for the fields of training are taken from the list of disciplines issued by Emploi-Québec.

 For secondary-level vocational and college technical studies, the titles used for the fields of training comes from the lists of official study programs offered in Québec.
 These can be found in the Programmes section of the Inforoute FPT portal .

-If it is not possible to compare an international study program with a specific discipline or Québec study program, a study sector will generally be indicated on the comparative evaluation.
+If it is not possible to compare an international study program with a specific discipline or Québec study program, a study sector (high school, college or university education) will generally be indicated on the comparative evaluation.